Back to Blog

 Emerging Trends

-• Co-living and managed rentals: The managed rental segment is growing at 30 percent annually, driven by young professionals and students.
+• Co-living and managed rentals: This segment is growing 30 percent a year, driven by young professionals and students.

-• Smart home integration: New residential projects increasingly include IoT-enabled home automation, and apps that integrate with these systems provide differentiated value.
+• Smart home integration: New projects increasingly ship with IoT-enabled automation.
+Apps that connect to these systems stand out.

 Types of Real Estate Apps

-The features you need depend on which type of real estate app you are building.
-Here are the primary categories:
+The features you need depend on the type of app you are building.
+Here are the main categories.

 Must-Have Features: Property Search and Discovery

-The property search experience is the foundation of any buyer-facing real estate app.
-Get this wrong, and nothing else matters because users will leave before seeing your other features.
+Property search is the foundation of any buyer-facing app.
+Get this wrong, and nothing else matters.
+Users will leave before they see your other features.

 Advanced Search and Filtering

-The key differentiator is making these filters fast and intuitive.
-Avoid showing filters on a separate page that requires back-and-forth navigation.
-Use in-line filters with real-time result count updates so users can see immediately how many properties match their refined criteria.
+The real differentiator is making these filters fast and simple.
+Do not hide filters on a separate page that forces back-and-forth navigation.
+Use in-line filters with real-time result counts, so users see instantly how many properties match.

 Map-Based Search

 Map integration is not optional for a real estate app.
-Property location is the single most important factor in purchase decisions.
-Your map implementation should include:
+Location is the single biggest factor in a purchase decision.
+Your map should include:

-• Cluster markers: When zoomed out, group nearby listings into numbered clusters that expand on tap.
-This prevents the map from becoming unusable in high-density areas like Mumbai or Bangalore.
+• Cluster markers: Group nearby listings into numbered clusters when zoomed out.
+This keeps the map usable in dense areas like Mumbai or Bangalore.

-• Draw-to-search: Allow users to draw a custom boundary on the map to define their search area.
-This is particularly useful for buyers who want properties near a specific school or office.
+• Draw-to-search: Let users draw a custom boundary to define their search area, useful for finding homes near a specific school or office.

-• Neighborhood data overlay: Show nearby schools, hospitals, metro stations, shopping centers, and parks as toggleable layers on the map.
-Integration with Google Places API provides this data.
+• Neighborhood data overlay: Show nearby schools, hospitals, metro stations, shopping centers, and parks as toggleable layers, using the Google Places API.

-• Commute time search: Let users search for properties within a specified commute time from their workplace.
-This requires integration with traffic-aware routing APIs and is one of the most valued features among working professionals.
+• Commute time search: Let users search by commute time from work.
+This needs traffic-aware routing APIs and is highly valued by working professionals.

-• Price heatmap: Color-code map areas by average property prices to give users an intuitive sense of price distribution across a city.
+• Price heatmap: Color-code areas by average property price so users get an instant feel for a city's price spread.

 AI-Powered Recommendations

-Leverage user behavior data to provide intelligent property recommendations.
-Track which listings users view, save, and spend time on, then use collaborative filtering to suggest similar properties.
-Machine learning models can also predict which new listings a user is likely to be interested in based on their search patterns, budget signals, and location preferences.
+Use behavior data to power smart recommendations.
+Track which listings users view, save, and linger on.
+Then use collaborative filtering to suggest similar properties.
+Machine learning can also predict which new listings a user will like, based on their search patterns, budget signals, and location preferences.

 Must-Have Features: Property Presentation

-How you present a property listing directly impacts user engagement and inquiry rates.
-In 2026, static photos alone are insufficient.
+How you present a listing directly affects engagement and inquiries.
+In 2026, static photos alone are not enough.

 Virtual Tours and 3D Walkthroughs

-Virtual tours allow buyers to explore a property remotely through an interactive 360-degree experience.
-This is achieved through either 360-degree photography using cameras like the Ricoh Theta or Insta360, stitched together into an interactive walkthrough, or through 3D model generation using tools like Matterport that create a digital twin of the property.
+Virtual tours let buyers explore a property remotely through an interactive 360-degree experience.
+You can build this with 360-degree cameras like the Ricoh Theta or Insta360, stitched into a walkthrough.
+Or use 3D model tools like Matterport to create a digital twin of the property.

-For under-construction projects, developers can create virtual walkthroughs of the planned apartments using architectural 3D renders.
-This is especially valuable for NRI buyers and out-of-city purchasers who cannot visit the site easily.
-Data shows that listings with virtual tours receive 87 percent more views and 40 percent more inquiries than those without.
+For under-construction projects, developers can build virtual walkthroughs from architectural 3D renders.
+This matters most for NRI buyers and out-of-city purchasers who cannot easily visit the site.
+Listings with virtual tours get 87 percent more views and 40 percent more inquiries than listings without one.

 High-Quality Photo Galleries

-Your image viewer should support pinch-to-zoom, swipe navigation, and full-screen viewing.
-Lazy loading is essential for performance, especially for listings with 20 or more images.
-Include floor plans as separate image categories.
-Professional photography should be encouraged through in-app guidelines or a photographer booking feature for premium listings.
+Your image viewer needs pinch-to-zoom, swipe navigation, and full-screen viewing.
+Lazy loading matters for performance, especially for listings with 20 or more images.
+Show floor plans as a separate image category.
+Encourage professional photography through in-app guidelines, or offer a photographer-booking feature for premium listings.

 Video Walkthroughs

-Short-form video walkthroughs, 60 to 90 seconds, are increasingly popular.
-These provide a more natural viewing experience than static photos while requiring less technical setup than full virtual tours.
-Allow agents and sellers to upload video walkthroughs directly from their phone, with basic editing tools for trimming and adding text overlays.
+Short video walkthroughs, 60 to 90 seconds long, are increasingly popular.
+They feel more natural than static photos and need less setup than a full virtual tour.
+Let agents and sellers upload videos straight from their phone, with basic tools to trim clips and add text overlays.

 Augmented Reality Features

-AR capabilities are transitioning from novelty to utility in real estate apps.
-Practical AR applications include furniture placement visualization, which allows buyers to see how their furniture would look in an empty room, and AR-powered measurement tools that let users measure room dimensions through their phone camera.
-While full AR implementation adds significant development cost, these specific features provide enough practical value to justify the investment for premium app offerings.
+AR is moving from novelty to genuine utility in real estate apps.
+Two practical uses stand out: furniture placement, which lets buyers preview furniture in an empty room, and AR measurement tools, which let users measure room dimensions with their phone camera.
+Full AR adds real development cost, but these two features deliver enough value to justify it in premium apps.

 Must-Have Features: Financial Tools